 When can I expect the form to reach me?

-We start filing the 1099s in Jan each year (for the last year's earnings) with our payment processor "Stripe".
-Stripe then submits the form to the IRS electronically, and sends out a snail-mail to the receiver of the form (you!).
+We start filing the 1099s in January each year (for the last year's earnings).
+Stripe then submits the form to the IRS electronically and sends out an email and a snail mail to you.

-Sorry about that, but they are not supposed to.
-The 1099K you've received serves as a rough approximation for the funds you've received.
-This is because, as a payment service, we must report our transactional volume attached to you, not the amount paid to you.
+Form 1099-Ks only serve as a rough approximation for the funds you've received.
+As a payment service, we would need to report our transactional volume attached to you, not the amount paid to you.

-If there's some obvious mistake in the 1099 like:
+If there's some obvious mistake in Form 1099 like:

 - Payee Name or TIN is incorrect